 You Ask Questions

 A college interview is not only a chance for the school to learn about you, but it’s also an opportunity for you to learn about the school.
-Almost all interviewers will give you an opportunity to ask questions before the session ends.
+Almost all interviewers will give you an opportunity to ask questions before your college interview ends.
 Now is the time to find out what you want to know about the school.

 However, make sure your questions are well researched.
 You don’t want to ask a question that is easily found online or even on their website.
 This can give the impression that you’re not fully invested in the school and haven’t even done basic research.
 Some questions that can give a great impression while answering your concerns should surround your specific interests or questions that are perfect for a graduate of the school.
 This could include asking questions that came out of your research or other thoughts like “How is the workload?”, “What did you think of the dorms?”, or similar questions.